Network Security Assessment 101: What You Need to Know

 - A detailed enumeration of hosts and devices

-Keep in mind that there are threats to your network data other than hacking, phishing, and the like.
+Keep in mind that there are threats to your internal and external network data other than hacking, phishing, and the like.
 Calamities, system failures, partner/third-party errors, and human errors are possible threats you should consider and prepare for.

-- Simulate attacks – Once you’re done with the first two steps, you may test your defenses.
-See to it that your IT controls and threat mitigation protocols are put to a severe stress test to ensure they will not be faulty when the real threats come.
+- Simulate attacks – Once you’ve assessed your organization’s vulnerabilities, you may test your defenses.
+See to it that your IT controls and threat mitigation protocols are put to a severe stress test to ensure they will not be faulty when the real security issues come.
 This attack simulation can be done via manual penetration testing or hiring a trusted third-party company that can do ethical hacking or other sorts of threat simulations.

 - Document results – Log the results in a network security assessment report.
 Specify each vulnerability and make a detailed description of its risks and value for the business.
 Don’t forget to cite how likely the attacks can happen, your recommendations, the new network design idea, etc. If you’re vying for executive buy-in to strengthen your infrastructure, this report is essential as it justifies the IT expenses they are about to allow.